TumoM/Covid-Live-Tracker-SA/README.md

 # Covid-19 Live Tracker - South Africa

 ## Description
-This application aims to provide statistics, and aggregated data about novel Corona Virus 2019 in South Africa.
-This includes data on a Provincial level.
+A live tracker that aggregates Covid-19 data in South Africa (SA), on a total and Provincial basis..
+The tracker provides Stats, Graphs, and Interactive Map to display inforation about the infection.

 ## Tech Stack
 ### Front-End